Car Insurance Inception Date vs Effective Date: When Does Coverage Start?

 Inception Date Defined

 The inception date is the date on which your insurance policy first came into existence with a specific insurer.
 Think of it as the "birthday" of your policy.
-In many contexts, it is the original date you first contracted coverage — and critically, it can remain fixed across renewals with the same company.
-This date is used by insurers to track how long you have been a customer and to calculate long-term loyalty discounts.
+It is the original date you first contracted coverage — and critically, it can remain fixed across renewals with the same company.
+Insurers use this date to track how long you have been a customer and to calculate long-term loyalty discounts, which typically average around 11% and can reach 18% or more with carriers like American Family and Allstate after several years of tenure.
+Review your policy documents and declarations page carefully to confirm how your insurer uses this date.

 Effective Date Defined